All About Tire Repairers and Changers

 - Drive automobile or service trucks to industrial sites to provide services or respond to emergency calls.

-These are the skills Tire Repairers and Changers say are the most useful in their careers:
+When polled, Tire Repairers and Changers say the following skills are most frequently used in their jobs:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.